John Babiiha

-John Babiiha (17 April 1913 - March 1982) was a Ugandan politician, rancher and farmer.
+John Babiiha (17 April 1913 – March 1982) was a Ugandan politician, rancher and farmer.
 He was Uganda's first Republican Vice President under the Uganda People's Congress which was led by Apollo Milton Obote.
 He also served as the Minister of Animal Resources under Milton Obote.
 He is believed to have founded the Uganda People's Congress Party in 1959 with Obote, Sam Odaka and Felix Rwambarari.

 Background and education

-Babiiha was born on 17 April 1913 in Toro, the capital of the Kingdom in Western Uganda.
+Babiiha was born on 17 April 1913 in Kabarole (today Fort Portal, the capital of the Toro Kingdom, located in Western Uganda.

 Babiiha studied at St Joseph's College, Mbarara and St Mary's College, Kisubi.
 He later on got a scholarship to Makerere University College, where he attained a diploma in veterinary science.

 Career

 Babiiha started work as a veterinary officer from 1939 until 1946, when he joined the Toro kingdom government, as secretary and then assistant treasurer to the local parliament.

 Babiiha 1954 he was nominated by the Toro parliament to the Uganda Legislative Council.
-He stood for Parliament for Toro Central in the first elections in 1958, as leader of his own Uganda Peoples’ Union Party and again in the general election of March 1961, winning his seat both times.
-Babiiha then merged his party with others to join the Uganda Peoples’ Congress of Milton Obote in 1960; he then became national chairman of the party.
+He stood for Parliament for Toro Central in the first elections in 1958, as leader of his own Uganda Peoples' Union Party and again in the general election of March 1961, winning his seat both times.
+Babiiha then merged his party with others to join the Uganda Peoples' Congress of Milton Obote in 1960; he then became national chairman of the party.
 Obote gave him a place in his first cabinet in October 1962, at the time of independence, as Minister of Animal Husbandry, Game and Fisheries.

 Babiiha also served as Uganda's first republican Vice President after the abolition of traditional institutions in 1967.